 I think we only need to guarantee exact continuation with -reprod with clean termination.
 But we now only ever terminate at nstlist steps, IIRC.
 So we should always get exact continuation (unless there are bugs, of course).

-#13 Updated by Erik Lindahl about 2 years ago
+#13 Updated by Erik Lindahl over 2 years ago

 - Status changed from Fix uploaded to In Progress